Justo-Tapiador/jhs/docs/instantiator.md

          }
   });
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As you can see, there is only one asynchronous function (the **execJHS.parse** function), not the hierarchical nested ones, because the **instantiator** nests them for you.
+As you can see, there is only one asynchronous function (the **execJHS.parse** function), not the hierarchical nested ones, because the **instantiator** nests them for you.
 A difference between the JHS members **intance** and **instantiator** is the name of the parser function.
 For the member **instance** that function is called **parseFile**, whereas for **instantiator** it is just **parse** .
 Another remarkable difference between both members is that in **instantiator** you can't directly define delimiters for the new instances, because they are private members.

 ### Some Auxiliary Functions

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can tell a specific JHS instance to ban cetain modules by means this instantiator function.
-For example:
+You can tell a specific JHS instance to ban certain modules by means this instantiator function.
+For example, this one:
 ```javascript
 execJHS.banModules(3,['attila','bitcore-lib']);
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this case your are banning modules 'attila' and 'bitcore-lib' in the level #3 instance.
+In this case, your are banning modules, 'attila' and 'bitcore-lib', in the level #3 namespace.
 That means those two libraries can't be required  by any
-JHS page where #3 level namespace is being used.
-For instance: if you arrange the following JHS page, after you have banned those modules,
+JHS page where #3 levels namespaces are being used.
+For instance: if you arrange the following JHS page, after you have banned those two modules in level #3,
 ```javascript
 <?#3jhs
 var a = require('attila');